MEET THE THERAPIST

 ~ Doctoral candidate towards a Ph.D. with the University of Louisiana Monroe, where I was inducted into the Phi Kappa Phi National College Honor Society with a 4.0 GPA.
 (DOCTORAL DISSERTATION TOPIC: Qualitative-phenomenological research study of ecosystemic issues surrounding the emic experiences, trauma, self-efficacy, and exposure to rehabilitative programs, i.e. parenting support, education, and mental health counseling of incarcerated mothers and their children).

-~ Dually-licensed in the state of Arkansas as a Licensed Associate Marriage and Family Therapist (LAMFT), and Licensed Associate Counselor (LAC).
+~ Dually-licensed in the state of Arkansas as a Licensed Marriage and Family Therapist (LMFT), and Licensed Professional Counselor (LPC).
+Two Arkansas State Board earned specializations - TA telemental health counseling, and trauma.

 ~ CFTP (Certified Family Trauma Professional) certification.